 The Natural History Museum in London is one of the world’s most important museums dedicated to nature, life and the earth.
-Every year more than 5 million people from all over the world visit the Natural History Museum in London and walk through its corridors to admire the fossils of dinosaurs and especially stuffed mammals of species that are now extinct and much more.
+Every year more than 5 million people from all over the world visit the Natural History Museum in London and walk through its corridors to admire the fossils of dinosaurs, especially stuffed mammals of species that are now extinct and much more.

 Sounds fascinating, doesn’t it?
-Well, when you walk through the museum it’s even better.
+Well, when you walk through the museum, it’s even better.
 Since we visited the Natural History Museum for the first time shortly after we moved to London more than 12 years ago, it has become our favourite museum in London and every time we are in the area we pop in and take a walk around.

-Below we have put together the most important information that you need to visit the Natural History Museum in London.
+Below we have put together the most important information you need to visit the Natural History Museum in London.

 |Opening times||Monday to Sunday from 10.00am to 5.30pm.
 (Closed between 24th – 26th December.)|